Sonaza/Vendorer/README.md

 ### Note for Releases

 To guarantee addon loads first the addon folder should be **!Vendorer** (as in prefixed with exclamation mark) since the game loads addons with exclamation marks before ones without.

+## License
+Vendorer is licensed under MIT license.
+See license terms in file LICENSE.